<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: First Solar provides medical, dental, and vision insurance, along with flexible work arrangements, childcare benefits, and 401(k) matching 6.
 As ACA premiums increase, First Solars employer-sponsored plans offer a more predictable and affordable healthcare option for employees.
 Click here to learn more

-How First Solar employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for First Solar employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How First Solar employees can navigate federal student loan repayment: This article provides a framework for First Solar employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for First Solar employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on First Solar employees: How the current repayment environment affects both personal and Parent PLUS Loans.

 Articles you may find interesting: